Skip to Content

 Are there different varieties of safflower seeds?

-Some are bred for higher oil content, while others are valued for bird seed.
+One’s bred for high oil content, while the other’s perfect for backyard bird feeders.

 What are the environmental impacts of safflower cultivation?